 - Systematic review on alcohol and insulin sensitivity summarizes research on moderate consumption, fasting insulin, and HbA1c.

 Alcohol can affect blood sugar in the short term and metabolic health over time.
-The safest approach is individualized, especially if you use glucose-lowering medicine or have diabetes-related complications.
+The safest approach is individualized, especially if you use glucose-lowering medicine, have liver disease, or have diabetes-related complications.

 This content is for informational purposes only and is not a substitute for professional medical advice.